rachelselinar/DREAMPlaceFPGA/README.md

 ### JSON Configurations

-The most important options in the JSON file are listed as follows.
-For a complete list of available options refer to [paramsFPGA.json](./dreamplacefpga/paramsFPGA.json).
+The most frequently used options in the JSON file are listed below.
+For the complete list of available options, please refer to [paramsFPGA.json](./dreamplacefpga/paramsFPGA.json).

 | JSON Parameter                   | Default                 | Description                                                                                                                                                       |
 | -------------------------------- | ----------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |